 Risk is inherent with every business, and how well a business manages risk can ultimately determine its success.
-We face a number of risks, including those described under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 and other reports filed with the SEC.
+We face a number of risks, including those described under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and other reports filed with the SEC.
 Our Board is actively involved in oversight of risks that could affect us.
 This oversight is conducted primarily by our full Board, which has responsibility for general oversight of risks.
+In light of recent events, our Board has and will continue to receive regular updates from our management team on the evolving COVID-19 situation and is involved in strategy decisions related to the impact of COVID-19 on our business.

-Our Board will satisfy this responsibility through full reports by each committee chair regarding the committee's considerations and actions, as well as through regular reports directly from officers responsible for oversight of particular risks within our Company.
+Our Board also satisfies this responsibility through full reports by each committee chair regarding the committee's considerations and actions, as well as through regular reports directly from officers responsible for oversight of particular risks within our Company.
 Our Board believes that full and open communication between management and our Board is essential for effective risk management and oversight.